trustbridge/intergov/docs/purpose.rst

-The TrustBridge InterGov codebase is a Proof Of Concept (POC) implementation of the edi3 Inter Government Ledger (ICL) Specification.
+The TrustBridge InterGov codebase is a Proof Of Concept (POC) implementation of the edi3 Inter Government Ledger (IGL) Specification.

-The specific goal of this codebase is to create infrastructure for an independant ICL "Node".
+The specific goal of this codebase is to create infrastructure for an independant IGL "Node".

 This node is as it would be operated by a Country.
-It provides the interfaces required by the regulated community, (i.e. B2G interfaces) and it interfaces with "Channels" which are are used for communicating with other countries (i.e. G2G interfaces).
+It provides the interfaces required by the regulated community, (i.e. B2G interfaces) and it interfaces with "Channels" which are are used for communicating with other jurisdictions (i.e. G2G interfaces).
 It provides a suite of microservices that reliably route and deliver messages between the two.